These Chocolate Meringue Cookies are crispy on the outside and chewy on the inside. These airy meringue kisses blissfully melt in your mouth.

 - Add the cream of tartar.

-- Next, with the mixer still on medium-high speed, slowly add the sugar about one tablespoon at a time.
+- Next, while the mixer is still at medium-high speed, slowly add the sugar, about one tablespoon at a time.
 Adding all of the sugar should take about two minutes.

 - Beat the egg whites until stiff peaks form.

 - Once the egg whites have reached stiff peaks, gently fold in the cocoa powder.
-Make sure not to deflate the egg whites!
+Do not deflate the egg whites!

 PIPE MERINGUE: